jcaillon/valet/extras/valet-commands.md

   The received test result files will automatically be approved.
   This option can be set by exporting the variable VALET_AUTO_APPROVE='true'.

-- `-c, --with-core`
+- `-r, --replay-failed-tests`

-  Also test the valet core functions.

-  This is only if you modified valet core functions themselves.
+  Replay the failed tests from the previous run (or run all tests if none failed).
-  This option can be set by exporting the variable VALET_WITH_CORE='true'.
+  This option can be set by exporting the variable VALET_REPLAY_FAILED_TESTS='true'.

-- `-C, --core-only`
+- `-c, --core-only`

   Only test the valet core functions.
 Skips the tests for user commands.

+  This option is intended to be used by people modifying valet itself.
   This option can be set by exporting the variable VALET_CORE_ONLY='true'.

 - `-i, --include <pattern>`